 “They can't even eat the fruit that grows from the trees because the land is so toxic,” says Castro.
 But they are doing something about it.

-“(Residents) claimed their agency and created positive change for themselves and their neighbors,” says Howard, by banning together to secure a land trust and cleaning up the landfill and canal.
+“(Residents) claimed their agency and created positive change for themselves and their neighbors,” says Howard, by banding together to secure a land trust and cleaning up the landfill and canal.

 “Sometimes, these persistent (urban) problems feel overwhelming, like nothing can be done.
 So, to see an example of positive social change that community members themselves made possible was very exciting for all of us,” continues Howard.

-Back in Richmond, Castro and her teammates used the lessons they learned in Puerto Rico to support the William Byrd Community House’s program to provide access to nutritious food, while others worked with Peter Paul Development Center and Shalom Farms.
+Back in Richmond, Castro and her teammates used the lessons they learned in Puerto Rico to work with local nonprofits, such as William Byrd Community House and Peter Paul Development Center, both partners in the CCE's Richmond Families Initiative civic-engagement program, to provide low-income urban residents access to nutritious food.

 Tren Urbano and mass rapid transit“The first thing I noticed riding the Tren Urbano was that it's gorgeous.
 It looks like a piece of art,” says Harry Lambert, ’16.
 “The second thing I noticed was that it was nearly empty and very quiet.”